lecram/rover/README.md

 Configuration
 =============

- By default, rover is installed to `/usr/bin/rover`.
+ By default, rover is installed to `/usr/local/bin/rover`.
 To change this and other build options, such as the name of the curses library, please edit `Makefile` before executing `make` or specify the options during invocation.
 For example, to link against `libncurses.so` and install to `/opt/bin/rover`:
  ```
- make CLIBS=-lncurses PREFIX=/opt install
+ make LDLIBS=-lncurses PREFIX=/opt install
  ```

  Rover configuration (mostly key bindings and colors) can only be changed